streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Below is some additional info.

-## getTitle Parameters
+## getTitle and getTitleArgs
 In some cases, the quest will mention the name and type of feature.
 For example, in the case of shops to make their identification possible.

 This requires preparing space in the message for filling at runtime,

 And to add the mechanism supplying this data.
-Here is [some typical code](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/wheelchair_access/AddWheelchairAccessBusiness.kt#L102-L111) that will:
+Here is [some typical code](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/wheelchair_access/AddWheelchairAccessBusiness.kt#L104-L115) that will:

 ```
     override fun getTitle(tags: Map<String, String>) =